Habeebullahi01/storg/README.md

 # Storg

-This is Storg, a CLI program that helps to sort files in a directory into sub-directories based on their file extensions.
+This is Storg, a CLI program that helps to sort files in a directory into sub-directories based on their media type and file extensions.

+## Use Case

+Imagine a directory containing files of various media types; images, audios, videos and so on.
+Now you'd like to sort the contents  of this directory into sub-directories based on their media types, so you'd have all the images neatly separated in one sub-directory and videos in another sub-directory, and (equally) so on.
+This tool helps you do exactly that.

 ## Installation

-- Download the binary compatible with your machine from the release page.
+- Download the binary compatible with your machine from the [releases](https://github.com/Habeebullahi01/storg/releases/) page.
 - Add the download location to the system path variable, or move the binary to a location already in the path.
 - Rename the binary to _storg_ for convenience.